 Chelan PUD shall develop a one-year sampling program, in consultation with Ecology, to determine if the water quality criteria for DO, temperature, and pH are met in shallow water habitats, including macrophyte beds, in the Reservoir.
 If measurements reveal non-compliance with water quality numeric criteria or potential problems for designated uses, further sampling will be conducted, in coordination with the RRFF and Ecology, to determine the impact on aquatic habitat and associated biota.
 If such impacts are found to be significant and caused by the Project, Chelan PUD will consult with the RRFF and Ecology to determine what actions may be reasonable and feasible to protect aquatic life.
 This additional sampling shall be coordinated with any concurrent resident fish monitoring that may be developed by Chelan PUD, in consultation with the RRFF.
-If Project impacts to water quality in shallow water habitats, which also may have macrophyte beds, create conditions in which site-specific impact to resident or anadromous fish are attributed to direct adverse water quality effects, Chelan PUD will consult with the RRFF and Ecology to determine and reasible to protect adverse water quality in shallow water habitats, which also may have macrophyte beds, create conditions in which site-specific impact to resident or anadromous fish are attributed to direct adverse water quality effects, Chelan PUD will consult with the RRFF and Ecology to determine what actions may be reasonable and feasible to protect aquatic life.
+If Project impacts to water quality in shallow water habitats, which also may have macrophyte beds, create conditions in which site-specific impact to resident or anadromous fish are attributed to direct adverse water quality effects, Chelan PUD will consult with the RRFF and Ecology to determine used to direct adverse water quality effects, Chelan PUD will consult with the RRFF and Ecology to determine used to direct adverse water quality effects, Chelan PUD will consult with the RRFF and Ecology to determine used to direct adverse water quality effects, Chelan PUD will consult with the RRFF and Ecology to determine what actions may be reasonable and feasible to protect aquatic life.